kokestu/msc-project/README.md

 # README

+Figures and data included in the thesis, and output rasters, can be accessed [in this Dropbox](https://www.dropbox.com/sh/vkgf3ryhpvy3ktn/AABzldu5V47f7f3SEzUzMRORa?dl=0).

 ## Code

 The files here may be used to reproduce the analysis performed in this project (although this analysis -- particularly calculation of connectivity metrics -- will take some time).